 Consumers spend around $500 billion shopping online each year.
 Current trends and predictions indicate continued e-commerce growth, with no signs of slowing anytime soon.
-Online shopping offers convenient perks for both consumers and e-commerce companies, enabling shoppers to shop in their pajamas while businesses can avoid the expenses of maintaining a brick-and-mortar retail store.
+Online shopping offers convenient perks for both consumers and e-commerce companies, enabling shoppers to shop in their pajamas while businesses can avoid the fulfillment expenses of maintaining a brick-and-mortar retail store.

 For e-commerce businesses, fulfillment costs are an increasingly important factor in doing business online.
 Consumers place their orders, and somewhere on the planet, a human or machine must fulfill that order.
 Outsourcing may make sense for some companies, while others rely on a fulfillment vendor to keep their overhead manageable.
 Smaller companies may benefit more from in-house order fulfillment while they’re small, but scaling in-house fulfillment as the company grows often proves challenging.
 Outsourcing fulfillment means you’ll pay a few additional costs, but volume discounts and other benefits (like reduced in-house labor costs) make it worthwhile for many companies today.

-Regardless of the way an ecommerce company chooses to fulfill their orders, fulfillment costs are a part of a company’s bottom line.
+Regardless of the way an ecommerce company chooses to fulfill their orders, fulfillment and 3PL costs are a part of a company’s bottom line.
 For the purpose of this article, we will clarify fulfillment costs as they apply to third-party fulfillment logistics services.
 Fulfillment fees are the costs associated with receiving and storing products along with processing orders from handling to shipping.
 These costs may vary per order based on the products involved, order processing speed and other factors.

 Breakdown of fulfillment costs